Zokalyx/theconfluence/bot/NewDesign.md

 - u/theconfluencer posts the weekly run post.
 - Bot posts the new flair numbers for the convenience of `u/theconfluencer`
 - If a new or the original DM or a comment posted on this last post contains some special keyword, make the bot update the flairs.
 Also add the option to add and remove users from the subreddit.
+- If posts corresponding to the same run are already posted, delete those.

 ## Note